Create a cloud flow by using Dynamics 365 (online)

 Customer and Customer Type.

-- The Customer field must be a valid account or contact record ID.
+- The Customer column must be a valid account or contact row ID.

 - The Customer Type must be either accounts or contacts.